 Under plans by rural utility developer Virunga Power, the 7.56MW Middle Nzoia plant will be built on the Nzoia River in western Kenya, while the 7.51MW Gitugi plant will be on the Mathioya South River in the central region.

 The projects are both being developed under Kenya’s Small-Scale Renewable Energy Feed-in-Tariff programme, and once built will be among the country’s first – and largest – privately developed grid-connected small hydropower installations.
+As of 31 March 2022, the project was at an advanced stage of development; however, COD has been delayed as a result of a slump in demand for power in Kenya.

 Community support, as well as co-ownership and long-term benefits to the community, are all central to the Nairobi-based developer’s business model, and both hydro projects will be developed in collaboration with local community organisations.